soodimilanlouei/DataAnalysisWithPython/Final_Exam.md

  2012-2013 | Manchester United | 26 | 9 | 3 | 87
  2013-2014 | Manchester City | 26 | 9 | 3 | 87

+The plot below shows the performance of each champion.
+As you can see, the champion of season 2003-04 (Arsenal) ended the season with no loss, which is an outstanding performance (W:26, D:12, L:0) even among all European leagues.
+However, the champion of season 2004-05 (Chelsea) got the highest point among other champions between 2001 to 2014 with 95 points out of 114 possible points.

+## Analysis 2 : Individual performance
+### Problem statement:

 ## Analysis 1 : The distribution of the scoring times